 In general, wireless fences will not harm your dog.
 It is vital that you train your dog to understand its boundaries and have the collar’s feedback levels adjusted correctly.
 Without these two things, shock collars or any kind of collar feedback can cause fear or even aggression in a dog.

 According to veterinarian and dog trainer Dr. Jen, it’s also important to realize that while dog fences will keep your dog in, they will not keep any people or animals out like a physical fence will.

 Why Do I Need a Cellular Plan for Some Wireless Dog Fences?

 A wireless system that uses GPS technology (like the Halo collar) will require some kind of cellular plan.
 If you think about it, the collar is doing a lot of things that your cell phone does when you’re using Google Maps.

 It uses cellular service and satellites to know your dog’s location in comparison with the “GPS dog fence” that you have set up.

 Yes, this means that there is some sort of regular fee, but on the plus side, you will always know where your darling dog is, even if they leave the boundary that you have set.

 Electric dog fence technology has improved a lot!
 In writing this article, I discovered some features that I didn’t even know existed.

-In this fast-paced world, the traditional fence might not be a feasible idea to keep one’s dog safe!
-The aforementioned list of the best wireless dog fence is a great way to upgrade your dog containment system.
+In this fast-paced world, the traditional dog fence might not be a feasible idea to keep one’s dog safe!
+The aforementioned list of the best wireless dog fences is a great way to upgrade your dog containment system.